 Thank you for the opportunity to work with you to promote accountability, integrity and openness in government.
-The State Auditor's Office takes seriously our role of providing state and local governments with assurance and accountability as the independent auditor of public accounts.
+The Office of the Washington State Auditor takes seriously our role of providing state and local governments with assurance and accountability as the independent auditor of public accounts.
 In this way, we strive to help government work better, cost less, deliver higher value and earn greater public trust.